mdn/content/files/en-us/learn/javascript/objects/adding_bouncing_balls_features/index.md

 Now we've defined the evil circle, we need to actually make it appear in our scene.
 To do this, you need to make some changes to the `loop()` function.

-- First of all, create a new evil circle object instance (specifying the necessary parameters), then call its `setControls()` method.
-You only need to do these two things once, not on every iteration of the loop.
+- First of all, create a new evil circle object instance (specifying the necessary parameters).
+You only need to do this once, not on every iteration of the loop.
 - At the point where you loop through every ball and call the `draw()`, `update()`, and `collisionDetect()` functions for each one, make it so that these functions are only called if the current ball exists.
 - Call the evil ball instance's `draw()`, `checkBounds()`, and `collisionDetect()` methods on every iteration of the loop.